Do Agents Dream of Root Shells? Partial-Credit Evaluation of LLM Agents in Capture the Flag Challenges: Background and Related Work

 Recent work has explored the use of Large Language Models (LLMs) and LLM-based agents for cybersecurity tasks, particularly in Capture The Flag (CTF) and penetration-testing settings.
 Broadly, this literature can be organised into two lines of work: benchmarks for evaluating LLM performance on offensive security tasks and agent architectures designed to autonomously solve such tasks.
 Existing studies show promising capabilities, but many evaluations still emphasise benchmark completion or task success in curated settings rather than sustained interaction with realistic attacker environments~\cite{shao2024nyu,deng2024pentestgpt,zhu2025cvebench}.

 Several benchmarks have been introduced to study LLM capabilities in offensive security.
 NYU CTF Bench provides a large benchmark of validated CTF challenges spanning multiple categories and difficulty levels, enabling controlled comparison of models and agents on offensive security tasks~\cite{shao2024nyu}.
 Similarly, PentestGPT evaluates LLM-assisted penetration testing across benchmark targets and detailed subtasks, showing that LLMs can support complex offensive workflows while also highlighting substantial performance limitations on harder targets~\cite{deng2024pentestgpt}.
+CyBench studies LM agents on a broader set of professional-level CTF tasks and multiple agent scaffolds, with subtasks used to provide more detailed evaluation and guidance on challenges~\cite{zhangcybench}.
 More recently, CVE-Bench extends evaluation toward the exploitation of real-world web application vulnerabilities, helping bridge the gap between CTF-style tasks and more realistic offensive security scenarios~\cite{zhu2025cvebench}.

 A complementary line of work focuses on agent architectures for autonomous cybersecurity problem solving.
 EnIGMA introduces an LLM agent with interactive tools tailored to cybersecurity workflows, including support for interactive utilities such as debuggers and server-connection tools that are important in CTF solving~\cite{abramovich2025enigma}.
 Its results show that stronger tool integration substantially improves agent performance across several security benchmarks.
 These findings reinforce a broader trend in the literature: success in offensive cybersecurity depends not only on high-level reasoning, but also on effective interaction with external tools and execution environments~\cite{abramovich2025enigma,deng2024pentestgpt}.